We confirmed two measles cases in Pierce County in May 2019.

 What should I do?

-If you are your child has symptoms of measles, be sure to stay at home and avoid having visitors until you have talked with your doctor.
+If you or your child has symptoms of measles, be sure to stay at home and avoid having visitors until you have talked with your doctor.
 Make special arrangements with your doctor before your office visit.

 How serious is measles?

 Measles is a serious disease that can lead to hospitalizations and even death.
 Measles can cause serious problems like diarrhea, ear infections, pneumonia and permanent brain damage.
 Complications are more common in children under five and adults older than 20.
 Measles can be especially severe in people with weak immune systems.

 In pregnancy, measles increases the risk of premature labor, miscarriage and low-birth weight babies.

 How does it spread?

 Measles are very contagious.
 It spreads through tiny droplets from the nose and mouth when an infected person coughs or sneezes.
 You catch measles when you breathe in these droplets or touch contaminated surfaces then put your hands near your face.